Aggregating distribution forecasts from deep ensembles: Distribution forecasts from deep ensembles

 In the distributional regression network (DRN) approach, the forecasts are issued in the form of a parametric distribution.
 Under the parametric assumption $F_\theta$, the predictive distribution is characterized by the distribution parameter (vector) $\theta \in \Theta \subset \mathbb{R}^d$, where $\Theta$ is the parameter space.
 Different variants of the DRN approach have been proposed over the past years and can be traced back to at least \citet{Bishop1994}. \cite{Lakshminarayanan2017} and \cite{Rasp2018} use a normal distribution with $\theta = (\mu, \sigma)$, \cite{Schulz2022} use a zero-truncated logistic distribution with $\theta = (\mu, \sigma)$, where for both distributions $\mu \in \R$ is the location and $\sigma > 0$ the scale parameter, and \citet{Bishop1994} and \citet{DInsantoPolsterer2018} use a mixture of normal distributions.
 To estimate the parameters of the NN, proper scoring rules such as the CRPS \citep{Rasp2018,DInsantoPolsterer2018,Schulz2022} or the negative log-likelihood \citep{Lakshminarayanan2017} serve as custom loss functions.
 Extensions of the DRN approach to other parametric families are generally straightforward provided that analytical closed-form expressions of the selected loss function are available \citep[for example,][]{Ghazvinian2021,Chapman2022}.

+For VI, distributions from location-scale families form a special case that allows for straightforward aggregation.
+Given a CDF $F_{(0)}$, a distribution is said to be an element of a location-scale family if its CDF $F$ satisfies

+where $\mu \in \R$ denotes the location and $\sigma > 0$ the scale parameter.
+Popular examples include the normal and logistic distributions.
+For location-scale families, VI is shape-preserving, which means that if the individual forecasts are elements of the same location-scale family, the aggregated forecast is as well \citep{Thomas1980}.
+Further, the parameters of the aggregated forecast $\mu^\text{VI}$ and $\sigma^\text{VI}$ are given by the weighted averages of the individual parameters $\mu_i$ and $\sigma_i$, $i=1,...,n$, together with the intercept $a$ in case of the location parameter, that is,

-Both \citet{Lakshminarayanan2017} and \citet{Rasp2018} generate an ensemble of networks based on random initilalization.
+where the second equalities each hold under our assumption of equal weights.
+Unlike VI, the LP results in a wide-spread, multi-modal distribution, and is thus not shape-preserving for location-scale families.
+Both \citet{Lakshminarayanan2017} and \citet{Rasp2018} generate DEs based on random initilalization.
 While \citet{Lakshminarayanan2017} propose to use the LP to aggregate the forecast distributions, \citet{Rasp2018} instead combine the forecasts by averaging the distribution parameters.
-Since the normal distribution (which we will also employ in the simulation study below) is a location-scale family, parameter averaging is equivalent to \Vo.
-Although the logistic distribution also forms a location-scale family, the truncated variant used in \citet{Schulz2022} does not, and parameter averaging is not equivalent to \Vo.
-However, in the context of the case study we found the differences between parameter averaging and \Vo\ to be negligibly small and, in this particular case, therefore approximated the VI approaches by the corresponding parameter averages.
-To evaluate the LP forecasts, we draw a random sample of size 1\,000 from the mixture distribution by first randomly choosing an ensemble member and then generating a random draw from the corresponding distribution.
+Since the normal distribution is a location-scale family, parameter averaging is equivalent to \Vo.
+For the application in Section \ref{sec:cs}, we will employ a normal distribution, i.e., we obtain the VI forecasts via \eqref{eq:vi_loc_scale}.
+To evaluate the LP forecasts, we draw a random sample of size 1,000 from the mixture distribution by first randomly choosing an ensemble member and then generating a random draw from the corresponding distribution.

-\subsection{Bernstein quantile network (BQN)}
+\subsubsection{Bernstein quantile network (BQN)}

 \citet{Bremnes2020} proposes a semi-parametric extension of the DRN approach we refer to as Bernstein quantile network (BQN).
 The probabilistic forecast is given in form of the quantile function $Q$, which is modeled as a linear combination of Bernstein polynomials, that is,